Vault

 Versions Supported

-HashiCorp provides many uses cases for Vault.
+HashiCorp provides documentation for many uses cases for Vault.
 For examples, refer to HashiCorp Vault documentation.

 Initialize and Unseal Vault